MrYsLab/telemetrix/docs/dht.md

 1. Review the library's API to select the methods you wish to support.

     You may support the full set of library functions or a subset.
-For this example only the minimum functions will be supported to help keep things as simple as possible.
+For this example, only the minimum functions will be supported to help keep things as simple as possible.

     The library chosen for the DHT is the [dhtnew library](https://github.com/RobTillaart/DHTNew).